Collaborative Learning for Cyberattack Detection in Blockchain Networks: Blockchain Network: Fundamentals and Proposed Network Model

 \subsection{Blockchain}

-Blockchain is a novel method in storing and managing data in a decentralized manner.
+Blockchain is a digital ledger technology that provides a transparent, tamper-proof, and secure environment for transmitting data.
+This technology enables various parties to join, verify and record transactions without a trusted third party (e.g., a bank).
 In a blockchain network, multiple nodes are used to simultaneously process and store data.
-In particular, when a node in the blockchain network receives transactions (e.g., money exchange in the Bitcoin network), it will gather all the transactions and put in a block.
+In particular, when a node in the blockchain network receives transactions (e.g., money exchange in the Bitcoin network), it will gather all the transactions and put them in a block.
 This node will then start a mining process to find a ``nonce'' value for this block.
 It is important to note that thanks to the feature of the hash function, there is only a small set of satisfying nonce values for a block, and these values can only be found through an intensive searching process~\cite{Bitcoin}.
 This mining process is a special process of blockchain networks to provide proofs for validated blocks, and thus this tamper-proof can significantly enhance security for blockchain networks.
 After the node finds the nonce value for the mining block, this new block will be broadcast and verified by other nodes in the network.
-Finally, if this block is verified, it will be put to the chain (linked to the hash value of the previous block inside its header).
+Finally, if this block is verified, it will be put into the chain (linked to the hash value of the previous block inside its header).
 After the block is added to the chain, it is nearly impossible to change information in this block, and thus this property can guarantee the immutability of the blockchain.
-Another aspect of blockchain is traceability due to infeasible collision of the hash function, and thus any transaction or block can be tracked correctly.
-In summarize, blockchain can be termed as a decentralization, immutable, traceable, and time-stamped digital data chain (ledger).
+Another aspect of blockchain is traceability due to the infeasible collision of the hash function, and thus any transaction or block can be tracked correctly.
+In summary, blockchain can be termed as a decentralization, immutable, traceable, and time-stamped digital data chain (ledger).